kawaiwu2001/D.C.-Crime-Insights-Application/README.md

    npm start

-## Usage

-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

 ## Project status

-As of 12/11/2024 the team will no longer be working on the project.
+As of 12/11/2024, the team will no longer be working on the project.
 Additionally, the database will be shut down after the final project is graded because we are currently paying to use Amazon RDS resources by having it deployed on the internet.
-If you desire to fork the project, you should change the credentials to connect to the a new database and use the various functions defined in the crime_database.py file to create and populate the tables by downloading the csv files from where we gathered our data from: https://crimecards.dc.gov/.
+If you desire to fork the project, you should change the credentials in mysql.connector to connect to the a new database and use the various functions defined in the crime_database.py file to create and populate the tables by downloading the csv files from where we gathered our data from: https://crimecards.dc.gov/.
 However, changes the application must not be used for commercial use and must follow our creative license http://creativecommons.org/licenses/by-nc/4.0/.

 ## Support